Can't stop scrolling? Ideas from teens for curbing your social media habit

 Some "friction" even makes you take breaths, fill out a wellness survey or meditate after some amount of time engaged with social media.

 Adding friction is surprisingly easy.
 Again, there are a bunch of apps.
 Lembke recommends HabitLab from Stanford University.
-The app uses more than 20 interventions to help you reduce your time on whatever apps you choose.
-For example, HabitLab runs a clock at the top of the screen, showing you how much time you've spent on the app.
-It also blocks your news feeds, and even stops your scroll after a certain amount of time.
+The app uses more than 20 interventions to reduce your time on whatever apps you choose.
+For example, HabitLab runs a clock at the top of the screen showing how much time you've spent on the app.
+It also blocks your news feeds and even stops your scroll after a certain amount of time.

 Do these friction apps work?
 "Oh, I think my screen time decreased by like 80%," Lembke says, while using HabitLab.

-If you're tired of apps, Lembke recommends something she created: the 5-minute power scroll.
-While looking at your newsfeed, stop at each image for 5 minutes.
-Say to yourself, "Okay, with this image and with this person, why am I following them?
+If you're tired of apps, Lembke recommends something she created: the five-minute power scroll.
+While looking at your news feed, stop at each image for five minutes.
+Say to yourself, "OK, with this image and with this person, why am I following them?
 Does this image make me happy?
 Am I benefiting from their content?"
 And if not, "unfollow them and give yourself grace to do that," Lembke says.

-This 5-minute power scroll helps you reflect on why you're using the app and what you want to prioritize during your time online, she says.
-"It's how can I maximize its benefits for me, while mitigating its harms.
+This five-minute power scroll helps you reflect on why you're using the app and what you want to prioritize during your time online, she says.
+"It's how can I maximize its benefits for me, while mitigating its harms."

 Step 4: Hack your apps' default settings